andrefs/punuy-datasets/README.md

 ## Adding a new dataset

 If you can create the dataset profile yourself, PRs are welcome!
 You can find the dataset schema (in Typescript) [here](./src/lib/types.ts).

-Or you can open an issue (please include a link to the dataset homepage (if it exists), a link to download the dataset and a link to the paper describing it).
+Or you can open an issue.
+Please include:

+1. a link to the dataset homepage (if it exists),
+1. a link to download the dataset, and
+1. a link to the paper describing it.

 I'll get to it as soon as I have some free time ;)